 Completed applications will be submitted to the IRB chair, Bob Kachelski, via email.
 For student research projects, the application must be submitted by the faculty advisor.

-Many research protocols may meet the definition of research, yet may be exempt.
-The CSB/SJU IRB committees' guidelines require that researchers who believe their study meets exempt criteria must submit an IRB application using the Exempt Form.
+Many research protocols that meet the definition of research in the federal regulations may be in one of the categories that are exempt from formal IRB review.
+The CSB/SJU IRB policies require that researchers who believe their study meets exempt criteria must submit an IRB application using the Exempt Form (Form 2).
 The application will be reviewed by the IRB chair to verify that the study meets the exempt criteria.

-Research with children, prisoners, and other "vulnerable" populations do NOT qualify for exemption.
+Most research with children, prisoners, and other "vulnerable" populations does NOT qualify for exemption.
 Research that may be considered exempt includes:

 If the research does not meet the criteria for exempt status, the application will undergo either expedited or full review.

-Research that involves no more than minimal risk may qualify for expedited review.
-Minimal risk is defined as "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations" [CFR, vol 56 no. 117, sec 102 (i), pp. 28013-28014).
+Research that is not exempt but involves no more than minimal risk may qualify for expedited review.
+The Federal Register (2018, Title 45, Subtitle A, Subchapter A, Part 46) defines minimal risk as "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations."
 If you believe that your study meets the criteria for expedited review, submit an IRB application using the Expedited Review Form.
 A subcommittee will review the application within two weeks of submission.

 If the research does not meet the criteria for exempt status or expedited review, the application will undergo full review.

-Research that involves more than minimal risk or involves vulnerable populations must undergo full IRB review.
-If you believe that your study meets the criteria for full review, submit an IRB application using the Full Review Form.
-The full committee meets on the 2nd and 4th Wednesdays of the month when school is in session to review these applications.
-The application must be submitted to the committee chairperson two (2) weeks prior to the meeting.
+Full review at a convened meeting of the IRB is required for research that involves more than minimal risk and most research that involves vulnerable populations.
+If you believe that your study requires full review, submit an IRB application using the Full Review Form.
+The IRB holds convened meetings on the 2nd and 4th Wednesdays of the month when school is in session to review these applications.
+To ensure review at a particular convened meeting, an application must be submitted to the IRB Chair at least two (2) weeks prior to the meeting.

 Research with Vulnerable Populations

-According to the Federal Register, populations such as children, prisoners, pregnant women, mentally disabled persons, or economically disadvantaged persons are "vulnerable".
+According to the Federal Register, populations such as children, prisoners, pregnant women, individuals with impaired decision-making ability, or economically disadvantaged persons are "vulnerable".
 Research involving these populations is required to have additional safeguards to protect the rights and welfare of these subjects.
 Studies involving prisoners will not be reviewed and approved by the IRB; these will be referred to the appropriate state or federal agency that oversees that prison system.
 Children are defined as individuals under the age of eighteen (18) years.
 Research with children will be reviewed only if (1) the procedures do not present greater than minimal risk, (2) a plan is developed for obtaining informed consent from at least one legal representative (guardian), and (3) a plan is developed for obtaining assent from children ages seven (7) and older.

 If you have received prior IRB approval for a study you are conducting, and need to make changes to the study, you will need to submit a Project Revision Form.
 Federal regulations require IRB approval before implementing proposed changes.
 Changes that need prior approval include changes to the protocol, consent form, or any supportive materials.